 DID YOU KNOW….bunnies can live for 8-12 years?
-If you get a tiny, cute baby bunny for your 8 year old, the bunny will still be with you when your kid heads off to college.
-Not tiny anymore, maybe not cute* and chances are, with a lot more attitude (think teenagers that never grow up).
+If you get a tiny, cute baby bunny for your 8 year old, the bunny will still be with you when said child heads off to college.
+Not tiny anymore, maybe not cute1 and chances are, with a lot more attitude.
+Think teenagers that never grow up.

 They need to be spayed or neutered by a rabbit-savvy vet

-…(even if you have a non-breeding pair or a single rabbit), otherwise you will have a lot of problems on your hands.
+Even if you have a non-breeding pair or a single rabbit, you will have a lot of problems on your hands.

 - Unaltered rabbits tend to be a lot more aggressive and territorial.
 The Monty Python bunny is not too far from reality (though with less flying leaps).